jleaniz/volatility_hadoop/README.md

-# volatility_hadoop
+# SparkVolatility
-## Hadoop Volatility Forensics Framework
+## Spark Volatility Forensics Framework

-The Hadoop Volatility Forensics Framework aims to provide an easy way to run volatility on a Hadoop cluster.
+The Spark Volatility Forensics Framework aims to provide an easy way to run volatility on a Spark cluster.

-Hopefully, this will allow forensic analysts to run multiple memory dumps through different Volatility modules and get results much faster by leveraging Hadoop's parallel processing power.
+Hopefully, this will allow forensic analysts to run multiple memory dumps through different Volatility modules and get results much faster by leveraging Spark's parallel processing power.

 ### Dependencies:
 - CDH5+